serverless/blog/posts/2018-01-08-from-chef-to-serverless-developer-in-4-years.md

 ---
 I started out my software development career in a funny way—as a chef.

 See, I fell in love with cooking and baking in high school.
-I was fascinated with the way you could experiment by mixing different ingredients to try and make something delicious...sometimes frankenstein-ish.
+I was fascinated with the way I could experiment by mixing different ingredients to try and make something delicious...sometimes frankenstein-ish.
 I got a job in my home town in Ireland, my first time actually in a kitchen and supplying food to people, along with washing an insane amount of dishes.

 I got really into baking when one of the chefs there showed me how to make Banoffee Pie.
 It was so simple and tasty that it actually blew my mind.
 I started baking over the summer to make some extra money while living at home, making cupcakes, cheesecakes and other little desserts.